tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-25-Referer-suppressor.md

 factor to prevent <abbr title="Cross Site Request Forgeries">CSRF</abbr> or other vulnerability.

-Instead of vulnerable plugins, WP-ZEP will embed a nonce into hyperlinks and forms which have requests to somewhere in the admin area.
+Instead of vulnerable plugins, WP-ZEP embed a nonce into hyperlinks and forms that have requests to somewhere in the admin area.
 To keep it secret, WP-ZEP must kill the possibility of disclosing nonce.

-One possibility lies in referer strings that was left on the external site as a footprint you visited via hyperlinks.
+One possibility lies in referer strings that was left on the external page as a footprint you visited via hyperlinks.

 That's why "Referer Suppressor" is needed.